Agile & Lean Personal Productivity Framework

 The framework is constantly getting more and more detailed with more and more articles.
 So you’re are always very welcome to come back and check for new content.
 You can also subscribe to the ALLert newsletter to never miss fresh content.

-The important mission of AgileLeanLife Productivity track and framework it’s building a practical guide with an adequate toolbox , which will serve as the ultimate guideline for living a productive and happy life in today’s complex, information saturated and unpredictable world.
+The important mission of Agile & Lean Personal Productivity track and framework it’s building a practical guide with an adequate toolbox , which will serve as the ultimate guideline for living a productive life in today’s complex, information saturated and unpredictable world.

 If you have any additional ideas, comments or recommendations, or if you have any questions, your e-mail is always welcome.
 And if you find any of the content very interesting, please share it.
 Enjoy reading.

-Don’t be a zombie – The opposite of a successful startup is a zombie company.
+4. Don’t be a zombie – The opposite of a successful startup is a zombie company.
 The opposite of the Agile and Lean Life is a Zombie Life.
 Zombie life means being stuck in the land of the living dead.
 You don’t actually live, you just exist.
 You have average health, average paycheck, average relationships, average productivity etc.

 In reality, average sucks and the point of the Agile and Lean Life is to live a remarkable, not an average or zombie life.
 Therefore the first step is to really understand what zombie life means, how you can become a zombie and why you should avoid it at all costs.
 Unfortunately, most people become zombies without even being aware of it.
 Don’t let that happen to you.